neerajparkashsharma/task-reminder-scheduler/README.md

 * Spring Boot Starter Test
 * Spring Boot Starter Validation

-> These dependencies are defined in the build.gradle file.
+> These dependencies are defined in the pom.xml file.

+## Configuration
+> The application.properties file contains the following crone expressions that define the times at which the reminder tasks are executed:

+* noon.time=0 0 12 * * ?
+* morningten15.time=0 15 10 ? * *
+* morningten30.time=0 30 10 ? * *

+> For more information on crone expressions, see [this](https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm) article.

 ## Contributing
 > If you'd like to contribute to this project, please fork the repository and submit a pull request.
 Contributions are always welcome!